pryganss/gelatinous-cube/README.md

 - Written in C++
 - Built using CMake
-- Gelatinous Cube is abbreviated to `gelcube` in source code identifiers, the build system, and the name of libraries and executables
+- Gelatinous Cube is abbreviated to `gelcube` in source code identifiers, the build system, and the names of libraries and executables
 - Lines no longer than 80 characters
 - Source code located in `src/`
     - Source files have the suffix `.cc`